4.1.9 Satsop River Bridge N5 (Deck Plate Girder Bridge )

 Construction - 14 panel deck plate girder bridge.

-The intent is to kitbatch four 10 panel bridges into two 14 panel bridges.
+The intent is to kitbatch four 10-panel bridges into two 14-panel bridges.

 1. Cut the through plate girder bridge apart.
 I used a 3 inch table saw.
 (4 bridges)

 3. Cut 4 plate girder bridge panels at the x panel from the center as shown in the example and sand the c panel cut lines smooth.
+I used the Trim Shear tool for a quick, clean, sharp snip.

 Pic1